michael-rua/Household-Chores-Manager/README.md

 # Household-Chores-Manager
-A simple app to help with chores management.
-React native app with a Firebase cloud database.
+A simple app I am starting to help with my households chores management.
+React app with a Firebase cloud database.
+Low priority app, although great practice in React.